 |Animal transportation||Haul own animals only in your trailer or truck.||Haul animals in another’s truck or trailer that has been cleaned or sanitized.||Haul animals in another’s truck or trailer without sanitation.|

 |Equipment at exhibition or sale||Only use grooming, feeding or watering equipment for your animals.||Clean equipment before sharing.||Equipment shared without cleaning or sanitation.|

 |Contact of public with animals||Prohibit people from petting and feeding of your animals.||Allow petting but discourage people from feeding your animals.||Allow public to pet and/or feed animals.|

 |Isolation after exhibition||Isolate for 15 days after exhibition.||Isolate for >7 days but <15 days after exhibition.||Isolate for <7 days after exhibition.|

 Prepared by Drs.
-Lawrence Hutchinson, Bhushan Jayarao, Robert Van Saun, David Wolfgang, Penn State.
+Bhushan Jayarao, Robert Van Saun, Ernest Hovingh, David Wolfgang and Lawrence Hutchinson Penn State.

 TitleBiosecurity Risk Assessment for Farm Visitors and Exhibitions